gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 In this figure, average contact probability curves over a range of genomic distances were calculated separately for cis and trans sister contacts to derive cis/trans sister contact ratio curves.
 The genomic resolution for a given condition was calculated by determining the genomic distance at which cis and trans sister contacts were equally abundant (at a threshold slightly above noise), to give a genomic resolution score.

-### (b)
+### (b, c)
-The calculation of the genomic resolution score for wild type, NIPBL depleted, and SMC4 depleted prometaphase chromosomes can be found here: [notebook]()
+(b) The calculation of the genomic resolution score for wild type, NIPBL depleted, and SMC4 depleted prometaphase chromosomes can be found here: [notebook]()

-### (c)
-The calculation of the genomic resolution score for wild type, NIPBL depleted, SMC4 depleted, WAPL depleted, Sororin depleted, and WAPL + Sororin depleted G2 cells can be found here: [notebook]()
+(c) The calculation of the genomic resolution score for wild type, NIPBL depleted, SMC4 depleted, WAPL depleted, Sororin depleted, and WAPL + Sororin depleted G2 cells can be found here: [notebook]()

 ## Figure EV1 - Validation of sister chromatid resolution assay